-The notice is entered on the file wrapper of the original patent, and pertinent data filled in by the Application Branch, and entered on the register by the clerk of the division.
-When the reissue is granted or the prosecution of the reissue application is terminated, the clerk of the division completes the data on the notice and makes an appropriate entry on the register, giving the new patent number if the reissue has been granted or noting abandonment of the application if this is the fact.
+The notice is entered on the file wrapper of the original patent and pertinent data filled in by the Application Branch and the case is assigned to the appropriate examining division.
+When the reissue is granted or the prosecution of the reissue application is terminated, the clerk of the division completes the data on the notice.
+If the said card has been preserved in the division, the number and date of the reissue patent or the notation "Abandoned" is entered thereon.